-We can implement a $Z$-type split by measuring a layer of $\mathcal{SC}_{c}$ qubits in the $X$ basis.
-These measurements implement the following mapping: $\alpha\ket{0}_{c}+\beta\ket{1}_{c}\rightarrow\alpha\ket{00}_{c}+\beta\ket{11}_{c}$.
-We note that we can simultaneously implement an $X$-type merge on the $\mathcal{SC}_{c}$ codes in different stacks and a $Z$-type merge on the $\mathcal{SC}_{c'}$ and $\mathcal{SC}_{c''}$ codes.
+We note that we can simultaneously implement an $X$-type merge on the $\mathcal{SC}_{c}$ codes in different stacks, a $Z$-type merges on the $\mathcal{SC}_{c'}$ codes in different stacks and a $Z$-type merge on the $\mathcal{SC}_{c''}$ codes in different stacks.
 To do this we prepare a layer of qubits between $c$-boundaries of the two stacks we want to merge.
-At every vertex in the new layer we place three qubits (one per surface code), prepared in the state $\ket{0}_{c}\ket{+}_{c'}\ket{+}_{c''}$.
-We then modify the stabilizer groups of all three codes at once as discussed in the previous paragraphs to merge the three codes simultaneously.
+At every vertex in the new layer we place three qubits (one for each pair of codes), prepared in the state $\ket{0}_{c}\ket{+}_{c'}\ket{+}_{c''}$.
+We then modify the stabilizer groups of all three pairs of codes at once as discussed in the previous paragraphs to merge the three pairs of codes simultaneously.
 We can also invert this process to do a simultaneous split on all three pairs of codes.